 Trent Cotney and his team of expert Sarasota contractor lawyers focus on all areas of construction law, including OSHA defense, Florida’s Construction Lien Law, bid protests, contract review and drafting, and construction litigation and arbitration.
 While each of these areas play a tremendous role in successful construction operations, arbitration and litigation can be one of the most stressful and sometimes unavoidable parts of working in the construction business.
-Whether resulting from a contractual dispute, a lawsuit following property damage or the injury of an employee, a contractor lawyer in Sarasota at Trent Cotney, P.A. can guide you through the appropriate steps for a successful outcome.
+Whether resulting from a contractual dispute, a lawsuit following property damage or the injury of an employee, a contractor lawyer in Sarasota at Cotney Construction Law can guide you through the appropriate steps for a successful outcome.

 Construction arbitration is a form of alternative dispute resolution.
 Your Sarasota contractor lawyer will present your case in front of an arbitrator or panel of arbitrators, who will evaluate the evidence and determine the outcome of the case.
 It is quite common for an arbitrator’s clause to be included within a construction contract.
 Often in the clause, precise details on how the hearing will be concluded are outlined, including how arbitrators will be selected and whether rulings will be non-binding or binding, most commonly the latter.

 Each arbitration panel will consist of one to three arbitrators.
 Generally, the claimant and defense will each choose one arbitrator.
 Then, the two appointed arbitrators will choose the third individual, who will often serve as the chief arbitrator.